howtolearn-de/howtolearn-de.github.io/CONTRIBUTING.md

 # Contribute @ howtolearn

-At howtolearn, we are open for everyone who wants to share his knowledge with the community.
+At howtolearn, we are open for everyone who wants to share their knowledge with the community.
 For a successful contribution, there are only some little steps to follow.

 ## 1) Write your personal TOP 5 of learning resources for one topic